Table of Contents (click to expand)

-Uncorking a champagne bottle is more than the simple act of removing a bottle cap; it’s actually a tradition that has a symbolic significance.
-The custom has existed in western culture for many years, and is becoming increasingly popular among the masses across the rest of the world.
-Whether it is a sports ceremony, a corporate celebration or a social get-together, it is fairly commonplace to see the host uncorking a champagne bottle to mark an important event; it may even be a subtle signal that…
+Uncorking a champagne bottle is more than the simple act of removing a bottle cap; it is, in fact, a tradition of symbolic significance.
+Whether it is a sporting ceremony, a company celebration, or a social gathering, it is fairly common for the host to uncork a champagne bottle to mark an important event.

-If you’ve ever been (physically) present when a champagne bottle was being uncorked, you would have definitely noticed that the cork comes out of the bottle with an impressive pop; sometimes, it even flies out with great force and can potentially harm someone in its rapid flight path.
-The question is, why does the cork pop out?
-And more importantly, how do they cork the bottle in the first place?
+If you have ever been physically present at the uncorking of a champagne bottle, you might have noticed that the cork comes out of the bottle with an impressive pop; sometimes, it even flies out with great force, potentially injuring someone in its rapid flight.
+The question is, why does the cork jump out?
+More importantly, how do they cork the bottle at all?

 Why Do Champagne Corks Pop?

-As you saw, there is a tremendous pressure built up within the bottle ready to blast past anything that tries to hinder its outburst; so how do they cork the bottle with that much force working against them?
-Also, you have surely observed that the corks in regular wine bottles appear to be larger than the holes they fill.
-So how do they get in there?
+There is an enormous pressure built up in the bottle, ready to shoot past anything that tries to prevent it from erupting, so how do they cork the bottle with so much force that works against it?
+Also, you have certainly observed that the corks in normal wine bottles seem to be larger than the holes they fill.
+So how do they get there?

 The corks of champagne bottles are known for their elasticity and compressibility.
-Typically, corks are made out of the bark of a tree, Quercus suber (or the cork oak), which is known for having rugged bark and being very large in size.
-At the cellular level, corks can be easily compressed upon insertion into a bottle; as soon as they are pushed into place, they expand, forming a tight seal.
+Typically, corks are made from the bark of a tree, Quercus suber, or the cork oak, which is known for its robust bark and enormous size.
+Corks can be easily compressed at the cellular level when inserted into a bottle; as soon as they are pushed into place, they expand and form a tight seal.

-Once in place, the cork expands and seals the opening of the bottle shut.
-This is the reason why champagne corks appear mushroom-shaped when you take them out; the curvature of the cork entirely depends on the shape of the bottle in which it’s installed.
+Once in place, the cork expands and closes the opening of the bottle.
+This is why champagne corks appear mushroom-shaped when taken out; the curvature of the cork depends entirely on the shape of the bottle in which it is installed.

-Since uncorking a bottle releases a tremendous amount of pressure, it’s best to point the bottle away from everyone present (including yourself, obviously!).
-Otherwise, the result may not be something to celebrate…
+Since uncorking a bottle releases enormous pressure, it is best to point the bottle away from everyone present (including yourself, obviously!).